trustcerts/trustchain-doc/README.md

 To build up a trustchain network the different layers have to be build up from 1 to 3 since the lower layer is responsible for the next one.
 Use this [walk through](how%20to/getting_started.md) to setup a network.

+## Working with the code

+Check out the (trustchain-node)[https://github.com/trustcerts/trustchain-node] repository to interact with the source code.